 “What was that?”
-Rune asked as he leant in closer.
+Rune asked as he leaned in closer.

 “No one is my master.”

-“Well, that is where you are wrong buddy.
-This one is, they own you now, just as they own this whole sector of the Eternaverse.
+“Well, that is where you are wrong, buddy.
+This one is they own you now, just as they own this whole sector of the Eternaverse.
 Hell, they even own me.
-It aint a bad life really.
-Can’t complain, well I could, it is horrible, but could be worse, probably.”
+It ain’t a bad life, really.
+Can’t complain, well I could, it is horrible, but it could be worse, probably.”